CopernicaMarketingSoftware/AMQP-CPP/README.md

 Using the TCP module of the AMQP-CPP library is easier than using the raw AMQP::Connection and AMQP::Channel objects, because you do not have to create the sockets and connections yourself, and you also do not have to take care of buffering network data.
-However, be aware that the TCP module of the AMQP-CPP library does make its own system calls, and for resolving domain names in a non-blocking way, it even starts up a thread.

 The example that we gave above, looks slightly different if you make use of the TCP module: